michaeldye/face_classification/README-intu.md

 ```

 `timeout`, seconds - a period of time when the client retries to connect to the intu instance every 10 seconds.
+`video_timeout`, seconds - a period of time when the client retries to read from a video device every 10 seconds.

 ### Data

 The emotion data sending in the following JSON format: